top of page

 Use the power of storytelling to touch the market’s hearts

-In an era of looking at phone screens 5 hours a day, it is natural to yearn for human connection while scrolling through the internet.
-The power of storytelling has been proven effective among Filipinos, in which the market appreciates online content with stories they can resonate with.
+In this era of constantly looking at our phone screens for hours on end, it's natural to crave human connection while scrolling through the internet.
+That's why storytelling is a powerful tool in marketing, especially among Filipinos who appreciate online content with stories they can relate to.

-The key to creating good stories is through actually knowing what the market’s life is on a daily basis.
-A campaign targeting classes C and D will not be effective if, for example, the lifestyle of the characters are based on classes A and B. Another great trick is by using real-life stories for your marketing campaign.
-Watch this commercial by Jollibee as an example.
+To create good stories, you need to understand the daily life of your target market.
+A campaign targeting classes C and D won't be effective if the characters' lifestyle is based on classes A and B. Another great trick is to use real-life stories for your marketing campaign.
+Check out this commercial by Jollibee for an excellent example.

-In this commercial, Jollibee based the video on a true story.
-The story starts with a man and a woman ordering the same food from Jollibee, then gradually getting closer as the years go by.
-The man and woman become best friends, and the effective cinematography makes the audience assume that the two ended up getting married.
-However, the plot twist enters when the man was actually watching the woman get married to another person.
+Jollibee based this heartwarming commercial on a true story.
+It starts with a man and a woman ordering the same food from Jollibee and gradually getting closer over the years.
+They become best friends, and the effective cinematography makes the audience assume they end up getting married.
+But then, the plot twist hits when the man was actually watching the woman get married to another person.

-The commercial was dedicated to those who love people unconditionally, without waiting for pay-offs.
-It’s consistent with Jollibee’s slogan, “celebrate the joy of love.”
-The video reached more than 2 million views on YouTube, and a million more on Facebook.
+The commercial is a tribute to those who love unconditionally, without expecting anything in return.
+It's in line with Jollibee's slogan, "celebrate the joy of love."
+The video reached over 2 million views on YouTube and a million more on Facebook.
+This just shows the power of storytelling and how it can create emotional connections with your audience.

 3. Best Offer